 Our charter has been approved!
 Click here to see a message from the founding team.
-We look forward to opening in August, 2020 as D.C.’s first public Montessori middle and high school!
+We look forward to opening in August of 2020 as the District’s first public Montessori middle and high school!

 Our mission at The Sojourner Truth School is to empower students to transform the world.

-Truth continues and extends the experiential style of teaching practiced within the District’s Montessori elementary schools, based on the philosophy of Dr. Maria Montessori.
+Truth continues and extends the experiential style of teaching practiced within the District’s Montessori elementary schools, and makes it accessible to ALL students - regardless of Montessori experience.